-For most women, the biggest sign of incoming milk is fullness in the breasts.
+For most women, the biggest sign of incoming breastmilk is fullness in the breasts.
 You may notice a gradual increase in breast size and firmness, or it may seem like your breasts are suddenly engorged with milk.
 If your baby is breastfeeding every two or three hours, you can relieve engorgement and discomfort by allowing your baby to consume more milk at each feeding.

 Some women experience other sensations in the breast as their breast milk comes in.
 That includes tingling or a warm sensation.
 You may also notice that your breasts are suddenly leaking.
-While colostrum is thick and often has a yellowish tint, your milk will become whiter and thinner as it comes in.
+While colostrum is thick and often has a yellowish tint, your breastmilk will become whiter and thinner as it comes in.
 It leaks easier than colostrum and will quickly build in your breasts if you aren’t feeding your baby at least every three hours.

-Ways to Encourage Milk Production
+Top Ways to Encourage Milk Production after Childbirth

-The simplest and most effective way to stimulate the production of breast milk is to breastfeed every two or three hours.
+The simplest and most effective way to stimulate the production of breastmilk is to breastfeed every two or three hours.
 Like all great things in life, consistency is key.
 You want to send the message to your body that you have a healthy, strong baby in need of nourishment.
 The more frequent your feedings in the first couple days of life, the more breast milk you’re likely to produce when it comes in.